 I hope they wheeled out Jeremy Bentham’s corpse for the occasion, so his mummified head1 could gaze fondly upon his legacy.
-Bentham, a boyish, possibly autistic Englishman, was the inventor of the modern science of happiness.
+Bentham, an eccentric English genius, was the inventor of the modern science of happiness.
 Having observed that suffering was ‘bad’ and pleasure was ‘good’, Bentham came up with a nifty formula for maximizing pleasure and minimizing pain.
 This was the kind of moral philosophy everyone could get behind, and the hedonic calculus soon became a central pillar of ethics and human development.

 But if you take Bentham’s formula to its logical conclusion—perfect pleasure, no pain—you end up with the rats in the cage.
 This rapturous state of existence is known as ‘wireheading’, and it’s a recurring theme in dystopian fiction: should anything unpleasant happen to the inhabitants of Aldous Huxley’s Brave New World, there’s always soma, delicious soma! “half a gramme for a half-holiday, a gramme for a weekend, two grammes for a trip to the gorgeous East, three for a dark eternity on the moon…”

 Huxley gave us the weak version of wireheading; his soma-addicts still have some semblance of a life.
 In the strong version, the pleasure floods the brain to the exclusion of any other activity—the equivalent of a never-ending heroin rush, or an endless orgasm.
 What if you were offered a pill that removed all pain, and made you experience the purest joy for the rest of your life?
 Unlike the starving rats, all your mundane physical needs would be taken care of.
 There’s no catch.